 A substantial addition of copper gives rose gold its romantic hue.

 While nickel and zinc give gold an electric green tint.

 Because of its composition, gold is less susceptible to decay allowing it to withstand the test of time.
-An alluring aged look is formed when the alloyed metals interact with air to create a darkened orange tarnish that is often seen in Victorian estate pieces.
+An alluring aged look is formed when the alloyed metals interact with air to create a desirable darkened orange patina that is often seen in our estate pieces.